vanessaU4/EduMindSolutions/README.md

 GitHub Repo Link : https://github.com/vanessaU4/EduMindSolutions

-# How to Set Up the Project
+# How to Set Up the environment and Project

 ## 🚀 Quick Start